 Helping Your Trees Recover From Drought Damage

-If your trees are suffering from drought stress, there are several steps you can take to help them recover:
+If your trees are exhibiting signs of drought stress, there are several measures you can implement to aid their recovery:

-Use root stimulants: Root stimulants can help to encourage root growth and improve the overall health of your tree.
-These products are typically applied to the root zone and can be found at most garden supply stores.
+- Apply root stimulants: Root stimulants can foster root growth and enhance your tree’s overall health.
+These products are typically administered to the root zone and can be found at most garden supply stores.

-Use root aeration: Root aeration involves creating small holes in the soil around the base of the tree to improve drainage and oxygenation.
-This can help to encourage root growth and improve the tree’s overall health.
+- Perform root aeration: Root aeration involves making small perforations in the soil surrounding the tree’s base to improve drainage and oxygenation.
+This practice can stimulate root growth and bolster the tree’s overall health.

-Use growth-regulating hormones: Growth-regulating hormones can help to stimulate growth and improve the health of your tree.
-These products are typically applied to the root zone and can be found at most garden supply stores.
+- Use growth-regulating hormones: Growth-regulating hormones can promote growth and improve your tree’s health.
+Like root stimulants, these products are generally applied to the root zone and can be sourced from most garden supply stores.

-Use insect control: Drought-stressed trees are more susceptible to insect infestations.
-To protect your tree from pests, use insect control products according to the label instructions.
+- Implement insect control: Trees under drought stress are more prone to insect infestations.
+To safeguard your tree from pests, use insect control products according to the label guidelines.

 Caring for Young vs. Mature Trees During a Drought